 The performance of a dynamic QR code can be tracked

-8. Are QR Codes editable?
+8. Can QR Codes be edited?

 Once QR Codes are created, only dynamic QR Codes can be edited.
 Static QR Codes cannot be edited once they are created.